PassiveLemon/lemon-debian/README.md

 # lemon-debian
 Scripts to install my custom Debian systems. </br>

 VERY BIG WIP.
-Don't use if you aren't me unless you want to probably encounter bugs. </br>
+Don't use if you aren't me unless you want to probably encounter bugs.
+It works for me, it might not for you. </br>
 Tested on Debian 11 minimal install

 # Instructions: </br>